Image by MATTES Rene / hemis.fr Getty Images

-World-famous Stari Most (Old Bridge) is Mostar's indisputable visual focus.
-Its pale stone magnificently throws back the golden glow of sunset or the tasteful night-time floodlighting.
-The bridge's swooping arch was originally built between 1557 and 1566 on the orders of Suleyman the Magnificent.
+The world-famous Stari Most (meaning simply 'Old Bridge') is Mostar's indisputable visual focus.
+Its pale stone magnificently reflects the golden glow of sunset or the tasteful night-time floodlighting.
+The bridge's swooping arch was originally built between 1557 and 1566 on the orders of Suleiman the Magnificent.
 The current structure is a very convincing 21st-century rebuild following the bridge's 1990s bombardment during the civil war.
 Numerous well-positioned cafes and restaurants tempt you to sit and savour the splendidly restored scene.

-The bridge has always been Mostar's raison d'être.
-The 16th-century stone version replaced a previous suspension bridge whose wobbling had terrified tradesmen as they gingerly crossed the fast-flowing Neretva River.
-An engineering marvel of its age, the new bridge had long been the 'old' bridge when, after 427 years, it was pounded into the river during a deliberate Croat artillery attack in November 1993.
-Depressing footage of this sad moment is shown on many a video in Mostar.
-The laboriously reconstructed bridge reopened in 2004 and is now a Unesco World Heritage Site famed for its 'bridge divers'.
+An engineering marvel of its age, the bridge was nonetheless pounded into the river during a deliberate Croatian artillery attack in November 1993.
+Depressing footage of this sad moment is shown on many a video screen in Mostar.
+After the war, Stari Most was painstakingly reconstructed using 16th-century building techniques and stone sourced from the original quarry.
+It reopened in 2004 and is now a Unesco World Heritage site famed for its bridge divers.